What's Included in the Price

 - Proof of public liability insurance

-- Confirmation of whether planning approval is needed (especially for pergolas near boundaries)
+- Confirmation of whether planning approval is needed, especially for structures near boundaries

-- Detail on stormwater connection for roofed structures
+- Detail on stormwater connection for roofed structures, including connection point

-- Footing specification appropriate for your soil type
+- Footing specification appropriate for your soil classification

 How We Calculate